mariasemenenkoqa/qa-portfolio/02-doordash-manual-testing/Bug_Reports_DoorDash/BUG_Empty_Screen_After_Closing_Network_Error.md

 ## Preconditions
 - User is logged in as a Customer
-- User is on a Store page
+- User is on a Store screen

 ## Steps to Reproduce
 1. Enable Airplane mode (disable network connection)